Using A Plain Old Regular Iron For HTV Cricut Projects

 Silicone Baking Sheet

 A few have messaged me, they did not have silicone baking sheets and wondered what I would recommend in their place.
 Honestly, I recommend ordering silicone baking sheets.. but after taking to one woman a bit, we came up with the idea to wrap piece of cardboard from a cereal box in aluminum foil.
 I heard back from one of the women who tried this and it worked great!
 I haven't heard back from the other, so maybe it didn't work at all for her.
-I don't know - it's just an idea. :-)
+I don't know.

 Cover With Parchment Paper